dmahugh/crawlerino/README.md

 * It ignores robots.txt.

 ## Installation
 Since crawlerino is simply intended as a starting point for customization, it isn't packaged as a Python module.
 But there are only two dependencies so it's easy to install manually.
-You just need to install requests and Beautiful Soup; for example:
+You need to have Python 3.x installed, and then you just need to install requests and Beautiful Soup:

 ```
 c:\myfolder> pip install requests